 - Point of service: Where nail services are offered within the salon space (manicure stations, pedicure stations)

 The air must be exhausted to the outside of the salon after it is captured

 - Captured air may not mix with the salon air or recirculate back into the salon space

 to view examples of compliant source capture in nail salons, as well as to learn more about what will not comply.

 Why are these change important?

 Nail salons use products that contain harmful chemicals.
-Without proper ventilation, nail salon workers and clients are exposed to these harsh chemicals for a longer amount of time.
+Without proper ventilation, nail salon workers and clients are exposed to these chemicals for a longer amount of time.
 Chemical exposures can "add up," especially when multiple products are being used at the same time or when the products are being used every day.
-New regulations will decrease the amount of exposure time workers and clients face.
+The International Mechanical Code's requirements decrease the amount of exposure workers and clients face.

 Where can I find more information?